Jordyn Woods Offered Her Own TV Show Following Tristan Thompson Cheating Scandal, Per ‘The Sun’

 The news was said to have shocked Khloe, who has been very close to Jordyn in the past.
 However, Tristan’s cheating wasn’t anything new to her.
 Thompson was busted cheating on Kardashian the first time back in April while she was nine months pregnant with their first child, daughter True.

-As previously reported by the Inquisitr, Khloe Kardashian allegedly still can’t believe that Jordyn Woods had the nerve to get intimate with Tristan Thompson behind her back.
+As previously reported by The Inquisitr, Khloe Kardashian allegedly still can’t believe that Jordyn Woods had the nerve to get intimate with Tristan Thompson behind her back.

 “Khloe is still hurt.
 She still can’t believe that Tristan hooked up with Jordyn.
 Everyone thinks she will be better off now.
 Tristan won’t be able to hurt her again.
 For him to hook up with Jordan is the ultimate betrayal,” an insider told People Magazine.

-“It’s always difficult when you realize a relationship that you have worked hard on to keep is completely over,” the source stated, adding that Kardashian had been acting like a single mom for awhile before her split with Thompson.
+“It’s always difficult when you realize a relationship that you have worked hard on to keep is completely over,” the source stated, adding that Kardashian had been acting like a single mom for a while before her split with Thompson.

 Meanwhile, Woods is set to appear on Jada Pinkett Smith’s Facebook series, Red Table Talk, on Friday to discuss her side of the story, and fans will likely be tuning in to see how she plays off hooking up with her close friend’s baby daddy.